 I went through halfway in about 2:07.
-I wasn’t sure how I felt about this, was it too fast?
+I’m not sure how I felt about this; Was it too fast?
 I did think if I can keep this up that would be a huge PB!
 (So that probably indicates that it was too fast!)
 My fuel belt was old and I wear it for every run.
 It’s always been ok but one of my gels slipped out in the early miles and I was constantly having to adjust them as they felt like they were sliding down, so I carried three in my hand.
 I then noticed I had lost another one, so had to adjust my fuelling plan.

 The water stations were very efficient and long.
 They handed out Gatorade for the first section of the station and then water at the end.
 I had taken water at miles 3, 6, and 9 miles.
-I decided to stop and walk through the water station around mile 14 so that I could make sure I actually took on water, as trying to drink from a cup and run isn’t always that good, even with me pi
+Around mile 14, I decided to stop and walk through the water station, so that I could make sure I actually took on water, as trying to drink from a cup and run isn’t always that good, even with me pi

 I knew as I walked through the drinks station, there was no way I was going to be running a PB, so I set myself a plan.
-I needed to take a gel at mile 18 and 22 so if I concentrated on running in blocks of 4 miles at a time I could walk the drinks stations at those miles.
+At mile 18 and mile 22 I would need to take get, so if I concentrated on running in blocks of 4 miles at a time I could walk the drinks stations at those miles.
 Three blocks of 4 miles felt

 I don’t really remember much about this section, apart from thinking it was quiet on support and the sun was bright.
 That may not have been the case, it’s just that I was concentrating so hard on putting one foot in front of another.
 Around mile 17, I spotted Amy stopped on the side of the road stretching.
 I stopped to her to check she was ok.
 It was so good to see a friendly face.
 Her knees were starting to hurt, so I told her my plan of walking drinks stations and we decided to run together.